molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

 ### Overview

-The local development environment consists of two main services defined in the `docker-compose.yml` file:
+The local development environment consists of three main services defined in the `docker-compose.yml` file:

 1.  `resource-hub-db`: This service runs the MongoDB database.
 2.  `resource-hub-api`: This service runs the NestJS-based Resource Hub API application.
+3.  `sleeping-dragon-ui`: This service runs the NextJS-based UI application (currently planned for future implementation).

 ### Docker Compose Configuration (`docker-compose.yml`)